 Regional NRM describes the planning and delivery of programs that support healthy and productive country, viable communities and sustainable industries.
-Regional NRM organisations work from the paddock to the regional scale to address issues that require a landscape perspective.
-53 56 regional NRM organisations act as planning and delivery agents under the regional stream of the National Landcare Programme.
-54
+Regional NRM organisations work from the paddock to the regional scale to address issues that require a landscape perspective53.
+56 regional NRM organisations act as planning and delivery agents under the regional stream of the National Landcare Programme54.

 These regional NRM organisations have developed integrated catchment management strategies that recognise that the health of coastal and marine waters are significantly impacted by the condition of the catchment.
-These strategies have been guided by stakeholders that include local communities; primary producers; Australian, state, territory and local governments and their agencies, Indigenous organisations and other relevant non-government organisations.
+These strategies have been guided by stakeholders that include local communities, primary producers, Australian, state, territory and local governments and their agencies, Indigenous organisations and other relevant NGOs.
 These regional NRM strategies must be considered in coastal and marine management.